robpco/docker-nginx-uwsgi/README.md

 - Other images - such as a pre-built image for running Flask Apps [nginx-uwsgi-flask](https://github.com/robpco/docker-nginx-uwsgi-flask) .
 - A development image that can be customized with your unique web-framework, Python libraries and code.

 This repo auto-generates images to [Docker-Hub](https://hub.docker.com/r/robpco/nginx-uwsgi/).
-It includes standard and alpine-based variants for each supported Python version (2.7, 3.6).
+It includes variants for each supported Python version (2.7, 3.6).

 ## Usage

 The Docker-Hub [repository](https://hub.docker.com/r/robpco/nginx-uwsgi/) contains auto-generated images from this repo.
-They can be referenced (or pulled) by using the image name `robpco/nginx-uwsgi`, plus a tag for the python version desired (ex: `:python3.6`), and optionally appending `-alpine` to the tag (for alpine variants).
+They can be referenced (or pulled) by using the image name `robpco/nginx-uwsgi`, plus a tag for the python version desired (ex: `:python3.6`).

 ## Custom Environment Variables